aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

   // Whether the load balancer blocks traffic through the Internet Gateway (IGW).
   denyAllIgwTraffic: false,

-  // Whether to preserve Host header in the request to the target
+  // Whether to preserve host header in the request to the target
   preserveHostHeader: true,

   // Whether to add the TLS information header to the request